Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 3. Sunken item → crop and save as `sunken_arcane_odyssey.png`
 4. Junk caught → crop and save as `junk_arcane_odyssey.png`

+**OPTIONAL: Combat Detection (`combat_arcane_odyssey.png`)**

+For AFK safety and combat alerts:
+1. Get into combat or find a combat indicator screenshot
+2. Press **Print Screen** when the combat indicator is visible
+3. Crop ONLY the combat indicator from the screenshot
+4. Save as `assets/images/detection/combat_arcane_odyssey.png`
+5. Configure combat detection settings in `config.py`

 **Tips for best results:**
 - Always use **Print Screen** in Roblox for consistent quality
 - Use consistent resolution (don't change game window size)